last update 20 March 2013

 of Joseph Procter, druggist of Barnard Castle - to be spread (very thinly) between 7 surviving children / their wives.

-A digression down a cadet line: HARRISON PROCTER SNR (1796-1868 (72)) & FAMILY
+A digression down a cadet line: HARRISON PROCTER SNR (1796-1868 (72)) & HIS SON

 Joseph's son Harrison (b 1796) was Robert's younger brother.
+He and Robert were the only surviving children of Joseph's first marriage to Mary Harrison.

 Harrison Procter snr and his family pop up in various parts of Durham and Yorkshire, and we even have a few photos of Harrison jnr and his siblings, so we have put some stuff about them on this panel, and will later add an additional page with more pics.